white-wizard-2/trinetr/README.md

 A browser-based CNN visualization platform for image and video models.

+I am trying to make AI generate a visual representation of models.
+So I can learn from them.

 ## Architecture

 - **Backend**: Python FastAPI (for ML operations and model inference)